Securing-Change/hassignalbeenhacked/README.md

 # Has Signal Been Hacked?

-This Jekyll site is dedicated to addressing and debunking circulating rumors that the encrypted messaging app Signal has been hacked.
+Dedicated to addressing and debunking constant rumors that the messaging app Signal has been hacked or compromised.

 Has Signal Been Hacked?
 Probobably not.

-This site will be updated if there are credible sources about the Signal app being compromised in anyway.
-We wil also include information about what you can do if this were to happen.
-But for now, please don't spread rumors without checking sources.
+This site will be updated promptly with information from credible sources should the Signal app ever be compromised.
+Until then, we urge users to refrain from spreading rumors and rely on verified information from official sources.

 Follow us on Mastodon: [@HasSignalBeenHacked@infosec.exchange](https://infosec.exchange/@HasSignalBeenHacked)